 Microsoft Sculpt Ergonomic Keyboard

-The Microsoft Sculpt Ergonomic Keyboard is available as a set, including the detached Numpad and mouse.
+The Microsoft Sculpt Ergonomic Keyboard, including the detached Numpad and mouse, is available as a set.
 The USB dongle is inside the battery compartment of the mouse.
-There are 104 keys, including 84 on the keyboard and 20 on the detached Numpad.
-The Sculpt Ergonomic Mouse is very basic, with only a single side button programmed for the Windows start button.
+The keyboard has 104 keys, including 84 on the keyboard and 20 on the detached Numpad.
+The Sculpt Ergonomic Mouse is basic, with only a single side button programmed for the Windows start button.

 The removable riser leg only allows a single tilt angle.